homeroriveradiaz/GitExercises/README.md

 # GitExercises
-Simple text files to demonstrate git capabilities in a video
+Simple text files to demonstrate git capabilities for a video